Hong Kong Supermarket

 The supermarket caters to a specific customer base.
-The first store in Monterey Park, California, was a popular destination for Mainland Chinese emigres, and the Hong Kong Supermarkets in New York City focus on Mainland Chinese immigrant customers (large community of mainlanders in Brooklyn).
+The first store in Monterey Park, California, was a popular destination for Mainland Chinese emigres, and the Hong Kong Supermarkets in New York City focus on mainland Chinese immigrant customers (large community of mainlanders in Brooklyn).

-Hong Kong Supermarket was established in 1981 by Jeffrey Wu with its former flagship store located in Monterey Park, California, where it is still among the popular Asian supermarkets, and is headquartered in New York City.
-It is currently owned by Jeffrey Wu (胡兆明) and his wife, former Hong Kong actress Veronica Yip.
+Hong Kong Supermarket was established in 1981 by Jeffrey Wu (胡兆明) with its former flagship store located in Monterey Park, California, where it is still among the popular Asian supermarkets, and is headquartered in New York City.
+It is currently owned by Jeffrey Wu and his wife, former Hong Kong actress Veronica Yip.
 In Southern California, its main competitors were 99 Ranch Market and Shun Fat Supermarket.
 In the New York City area, it competes with Kam Man Food, Good Fortune Supermarket, New York Mart, and Great Wall Supermarket.
 In Boston, it competes with Kam Man, H Mart, and C-Mart.

 In 2009, Hong Kong purchased Super 88, an Asian supermarket chain which had already closed three of its six stores in 2008, citing poor sales.
 Super 88 had also faced increasing competition and a $200,000 settlement after violating state wage and hour laws.

 The chain sold much of its stores to the Good Fortune Supermarket chain.